Goin’ Mobile: The Benefits of Mobile Construction Technology

 Mobile tech is convenient

 Here’s a prime example: An inspection requires examining, measuring, testing, documenting and photographing work in multiple phases of a construction schedule.
 That inspector has a lot to carry and keep up with.
-He/shhas to juggle a clipboard with many types of inspection checklists, along with pens, a camera and a laptop.
+He/she has to juggle a clipboard with many types of inspection checklists, along with pens, a camera and a laptop.

 Mobile technology consolidates all this to one phone or tablet, for a more convenient, less cumbersome inspection process.